THE STORY BEHIND THE STORY

 A FINE LINE

 Having lived for many years in Dorset, creating the fictional village of Piddlemarsh for a chunk of the drama felt right.
 Also, when visiting the North Face Galleries in Gibraltar while there on a cricket tour, I immediately thought what a fantastic setting it would be for a final shoot-out in some future book.
-This novel was the result when bringing the two of these together.
+This novel was the result when bringing the two of these element together.

 Find out more about A Fine Line